My Lupus is atypical because it is ‘internet typical’

 Shit is getting real.

-So, my mother packed a bag and drove to Perth.
-She wasn’t going to send a family representative in to another appointment with me and I certainly wasn’t going in alone, so we would go together.
+So, my folks packed a bag and drove to Perth.
+They weren’t going to send a family representative in to another appointment with me and I certainly wasn’t going in alone, so we would go together.
 It was a rather pleasant appointment, in my opinion.
 We walked in.
 Pat greeted us and spoke of the weather and his view of the river (okay so I may have instigated that).
 Pat took out my file and the facts just rolled off his tongue.
 I’m not sure what for, I didn’t then and can’t recall them now.
 You can guess the words at the end of his breath though.

 “The lab results show you have high inflammation and a lot of antibodies in your blood, Jessica.
 All of the blood work indicates you have an autoimmune disorder called Systemic Lupus Erythematosus and you also have Rheumatoid Arthritis.
 Your platelet count is okay though, so you needn’t worry about the Idiopathic Thrombocytopenic Purpura.
 We can see that is just a side effect of this.
 We will of course be seeing each other a lot as you begin to manage your new medications until we have things under control.
 Do you have any questions?”

 He answered and told us more about both.
 I guess.
+I did not really understand what the discussion about my Lupus really meant.

 “Okay so I will see you in two weeks, when you have started the medicine.
 But try not to look this up on the internet just yet.
 It looks a lot worse than what it actually is online.
 Especially not Wikipedia.”
+That sounded so ominous.
+And like any other adult in a similar situation that is exactly what I did as soon as I got home.

 Then we left the room.